amabdallah/Test/README.md

 [WaM-DaM: A Data Model to Organize and Synthesize Water Management Data](http://www.iemss.org/sites/iemss2014/papers/iemss2014_submission_406.pdf)<p>
 Please cite as:

-Abdallah, A., B., Rosenberg, D., 2014.
+Abdallah, A., Rosenberg, D., 2014.
 WaM-DaM: A Data Model to Organize and Synthesize Water Management Data.
 In: Ames, D.P., Quinn, N.W.T., Rizzoli, A.E.
 (Eds.), Proceedings of the 7th International Congress on Environmental Modelling and Software, June 15-19, San Diego, California, USA.
 ISBN: 978-88-9035-744-2<p>